Agency DM Automation: 10+ Client Operations

 • Workspace isolation prevents cross-contamination

-• CreatorFlow Growth plan: 5 workspaces, CreatorFlow Agency plan: custom
+• CreatorFlow Growth plan: 5 workspaces.
+CreatorFlow Agency plan: custom-quoted, contact sales

 2. Team Permissions (If Managing 5+ Clients)